Breaking the coherence barrier: A new theory for compressed sensing: Introduction

 The importance of this generalization is threefold.
 First, as will be explained, real-world inverse problems are typically not incoherent and sparse, but asymptotically incoherent and asymptotically sparse.
-This paper provides the first comprehensive mathematical explanation for a range of empirical usages of compressed sensing in applications such as those listed above.
-Second, in showing that incoherence is not a requirement for compressed sensing, but instead that asymptotic incoherence suffices, the new theory offers markedly greater flexibility in the design of sensing mechanisms.
+This paper provides the first comprehensive mathematical explanation for a range of empirical usages of CS in applications such as those listed above.
+Second, in showing that incoherence is not a requirement for CS, but instead that asymptotic incoherence suffices, the new theory offers markedly greater flexibility in the design of sensing mechanisms.
 In the future, sensors need only satisfy this significantly more relaxed condition.
-Third, by using asymptotic incoherence and multilevel sampling to exploit not just sparsity, but also structure, i.e.\ asymptotic sparsity, the new theory paves the way for improved recovery algorithms that achieve better reconstructions in practice from fewer measurements.
+Third, by using asymptotic incoherence and multilevel sampling to exploit not just sparsity, but also structure, i.e.\ asymptotic sparsity, the new theory paves the way for an improved CS paradigm that achieve better reconstructions in practice from fewer measurements.

-A critical aspect of many real-world problems such as those listed above is that they do not offer the freedom to design or choose the sensing operator, but instead impose it (e.g.\ Fourier sampling in MRI).
-As such, much of the existing compressed sensing work, which relies on random or custom designed sensing matrices, typically to provide universality, is not applicable.
+A critical aspect of many practical problems such as those listed above is that they do not offer the freedom to design or choose the sensing operator, but instead impose it (e.g.\ Fourier sampling in MRI).
+As such, much of the existing CS work, which relies on random or custom-designed sensing matrices, typically to provide universality, is not applicable.
 This paper shows that in many such applications the imposed sensing operators are highly non-universal and coherent with popular sparsifying bases.
 Yet they are asymptotically incoherent, and thus fall within the remit of the new theory.
 Spurred by this observation, this paper also raises the question of whether universality is actually desirable in practice, even in applications where there is flexibility to design sensing operators with this property (e.g.\ in compressive imaging).
 The new theory shows that asymptotically incoherent sensing and multilevel sampling allow one to exploit structure, not just sparsity.
 Doing so leads to notable advantages over universal operators, even for problems where the latter are applicable.
-Moreover, and crucially, this can be done in a computationally efficient manner using fast Fourier or Hadamard transforms.
+Moreover, and crucially, this can be done in a computationally efficient manner using fast Fourier or Hadamard transforms (see \S \ref{RIP?}).